-3. Create and maintain a repository of quality micro-level data across multiple conflict cases and make these data available to a broader community of scholars and policy analysts.
+- Maintain a repository of quality micro-level data across multiple conflicts and make these data available to a broader community of scholars and policy analysts.

 - Harness the expertise of leading scholars and empower them with detailed conflict data so they can conduct cutting-edge studies and policy analyses useful to government agencies and NGOs.

 - Maintain a network of relationships linking scholars and practitioners, through conferences and other activities, which enable an exchange of policy priorities, policy-relevant research insights, and relevant data.